NCI-GDC/gdc-docs/docs/Encyclopedia/pages/BWA_with_BQSR.md

 ## Overview ##

 BWA with BQSR is a BWA based alignment workflow for targeted sequencing with additional step of Base Quality Score Recalibration (BQSR).
-BWA with BQSR is used for aligning sequence reads to a reference genome for tumor tissues only.
+BWA with BQSR is used for aligning sequence reads to a reference genome.

 ### Input